Fairfax Academy ranked number one state-funded sixth form in the West Midlands

 Fairfax Academy was rated Outstanding for leadership and personal development and Good in all other areas by Ofsted in 2024.

-This latest ranking reinforces its reputation as one of the UK’s top‑performing sixth forms; a place where students consistently achieve more than they ever thought possible, and in many cases, outperform students at some of the country’s private, fee‑paying schools.
+This latest ranking reinforces its reputation as one of the UK’s top‑performing sixth forms; a place where students consistently achieve more than they ever thought possible.

 • Categories